programminghistorian/jekyll/en/lessons/linux-installation.md

 shell will respond to your command.
 Using a shell is a great way to test statements to make sure that they do what you think they should.

-You can run a Python shell by launching the “terminal”.
-For Linux, go to `Applications-> Accessories -> Terminal`and do the same.
-At the Python shell prompt, type
+You can run a Python shell by launching the “Terminal” application.
+In the Terminal window, type

 ``` python
 python3